Large blue: "Cuckoo" strategy

 While most Phengaris caterpillars behave similarly before entering the host ant nest, once adopted into a nest the larvae adopt one of two strategies.
 The first is the "cuckoo" strategy.
 This has been studied extensively in P. rebeli, and consists of continued interaction between the caterpillar and the host ants.
 Once in the nest, the caterpillar uses acoustic mimicry to hide its identity.
 The large blue larvae using the cuckoo strategy stay in close quarters with the ants while producing a noise very similar to that of a larval queen ant.
-By mimicking a queen, larva are fed by the worker ants and are given preferential treatment over the real ant larvae.
+By mimicking a queen, larvae are fed by the worker ants and are given preferential treatment over the real ant larvae.
 Cuckoo strategy users become such high-status members of the nest that the ants will kill their own larvae to feed the caterpillar and will rescue the caterpillar first in the face of danger.